orbitaloop/WebSqlSync/README.md

 ## Limitations:

  - DELETE are not handled.
 But an easy workaround is to do a logic delete with an update (ex.
 UPDATE elm SET flag='DELETED')
  - There are no example of generic server side sync for now.
 But there is our server code as an example in Java with #playframework (but it's not a generic code).
-Check the test/ directory
+Check the test/ directory.
+Contribution for a PHP or Node.js server code are welcome!!
  - Need to add even more JQunit test cases.
 But this code is working on more than 18 apps (iOS/Android) in production, with millions of db rows synchronized
  - ~~There is one dependency to JQuery (used only to send data with AJAX, look for jQuery.ajax).
-I welcome any pull request to remove this dependency~~
+I welcome any pull request to remove this dependency~~ DONE, thank you Takeno